Chaerocampa [sic] suffusa Walker, 1856, List Specimens lepid. Insects Colln Br. Mus. 8: 146. Type locality: [China,] Hong Kong.

 PUPA: 63--68mm, width 12-14 mm.; tongue-sheath projecting 6 mm frontad of head.
 Similar in shape to that of T. alecto.
 Colour pale reddish-brown; head, tongue-case and wing-case dotted and mottled with brown; abdomen with a dark dorsal stripe and a subdorsal row of dark dots; venter bone-colour dotted and shaded with brown.
 Tongue-case in side-view shaped like a duck's bill seen from above.
 Antenna slightly longer than fore leg, which reaches to about one-third the wing-case, mid-leg to about middle; there is a small coxal piece.
 Surface dull and smooth except for sides of tongue-case, which are rugose.
 Cremaster dorsally convex, centrally concave; a truncate prolongation of the dorsal surface of segment 14, ending in a short spine at each dorso-lateral angle of the truncation (Bell & Scott, 1937).

 Larval hostplants.
-On Melastoma sanguineum (Melastomataceae) in India (Bell & Scott, 1937).
+On Melastoma sanguineum (Melastomataceae) in India (Bell & Scott, 1937) and Melastoma septemnervium on Taiwan.

 China: Guangdong (Guangzhou; Dinghushan; Luofu Shan; Wanzishan, Deqing; ??Fung-wan); Hong Kong; Hainan (Longhushan, Wenchang City).